johannesulf/johannesulf.github.io/pages/code.md

 ## nautilus

 I developed a new Bayesian inference sampler called Nautilus.
 It allows the user to estimate Bayesian posteriors and evidences, similar to existing MCMC and nested sampling codes such as emcee and dynesty.
 This new code is designed to be substantially more efficient than existing algorithms by utilizing neural network emulators to make efficient proposals.
-A publication describing the underlying algorithm and demonstrating has been published [here](https://academic.oup.com/mnras/article/525/2/3181/7243406).
+A paper describing the underlying algorithm and demonstrating has been published [here](https://academic.oup.com/mnras/article/525/2/3181/7243406).

 [<i class="fab fa-fw fa-python"></i> PyPI](https://pypi.org/project/nautilus-sampler/){: .btn .btn--primary } [<i class="fab fa-fw fa-github"></i> GitHub](https://github.com/johannesulf/nautilus){: .btn .btn--primary } [<i class="fas fa-book"></i> Docs](https://nautilus-sampler.readthedocs.io/en/latest/){: .btn .btn--primary }